What is a Depreciation Schedule?

 Setting up the depreciation schedule

-To begin with, create the structure for the depreciation schedule as follows.
+To begin, create the structure for the depreciation schedule as follows.
 The first line item to be referenced should be sales revenue.
-This is because sales revenue is a common driver for both capital expenditure and depreciation expense.
+This is because sales revenue is a common driver for both capital expenditures and depreciation expense.

 - Fixed recurring amount